Batman/Santa Claus: Silent Knight Returns (Comics) | Review

 When Gotham's Dark Knight meets the jolly old elf for a team-up, Christmas gets twisted beyond recognition.

-Batman and Santa Claus team up in a limited series that refuses to be another holiday gimmick.
-Silent Knight Returns smashes two iconic figures together in a story that's equal parts detective noir and mythological showdown, delivering something genuinely surprising.
+A limited series that refuses to be another holiday gimmick brings two iconic figures together in unexpected ways.
+Batman/Santa Claus: Silent Knight Returns delivers a story that's equal parts detective noir and mythological showdown, offering something genuinely surprising.

 This isn't your typical feel-good Christmas team-up where everyone learns the meaning of the season.
 The creative team understands that both Batman and Santa operate in realms of belief, fear and legend.
 What happens when those worlds collide is unsettling in the best way.

-Jeff Parker handles writing duties with a script that balances the absurdity of the premise against legitimate stakes and character depth.
-He doesn't treat this like a joke, instead leaning into mythology surrounding both characters and finding surprising common ground between them.
+Writer Jeff Parker (Red Hulk: Scorched Earth, Thunderbolts: Like Lightning) tackles this story with a script that balances the absurdity of the premise against legitimate stakes and character depth.
+He doesn't treat this like a joke, instead leaning into mythology surrounding both characters and finding surprising shared ground.

-Michele Bandini takes on art responsibilities, bringing a visual style that honors Gotham's gothic architecture while incorporating the folklore and magic inherent to Santa's domain.
-The collaboration between Parker and Bandini creates something that feels both grounded and fantastical without tipping too far either direction.
+Michele Bandini (Batman: Dark Prisons, Thor: Revelations) handles art duties, bringing a visual style that honors Gotham's gothic architecture while incorporating folklore and magic inherent to Santa's domain.
+Their collaboration creates something both grounded and fantastical.

 ![]() |